 University of Michigan

 Like shallow sinkholes, Isolated Sinkhole likely experiences significant deposition of carbon from the water column (Fig. 2).
-Under the anaerobic conditions experienced by sinkhole sediments, this carbon is fermented and converted to methane via methanogenesis.
+Under the anaerobic (lacking oxygen) conditions experienced by sinkhole sediments, this carbon is fermented and converted to methane via methanogenesis.
 In the presence of sulfate, this methane may be oxidized anaerobically in a process called anaerobic oxidation of methane, or AOM.

 During this cruise, we will sample Isolated Sinkhole sediments to measure microbial diversity and processes.
 We will pay special attention to sulfur cycle microbes and the organisms that perform AOM.
-We will also identify the brown and grey mat-forming microorganisms.
+We will also identify the brown and gray mat-forming microorganisms.
 To measure microbial activities, we will use radioisotopes to measure dark anaerobic carbon incorporation, or chemosynthesis.
 Finally, we will measure sediment porewater chemistry and gasses to understand the dominant physiological processes.

 These studies will allow us to understand the identity and activity of microbes in deep aphotic sinkholes.
 By comparing the organisms and processes found in deep sinkholes to what we know about shallow sinkholes, we will complete our comparison along gradients of depth, water chemistry, and light penetration.
 Ultimately, these studies will help to further our understanding of sinkhole ecology and the roles sinkholes play in the broader Lake Huron ecosystem.
-Such knowledge will also help us place these newly discovered lake sinkhole ecosystems in the context of other extreme ecosystems such as the sulfate rich ground water fed lakes of Switzerland, ice-covered lakes of Antarctica, hot springs of Yellowstone and the cold seeps/thermal vents of the deep sea.
+Such knowledge will also help us place these newly discovered lake sinkhole ecosystems in the context of other extreme ecosystems, such as the sulfate rich ground water fed lakes of Switzerland, ice-covered lakes of Antarctica, hot springs of Yellowstone National Park, and the cold seeps/thermal vents of the deep sea.

 References